Watershed Health

 Results Monitoring

-Water Quality Reports detailing this initiative are produced annually and available here: Summary Report of the Year 2022.
+Water Quality Reports detailing this initiative are produced annually and available here: Summary Report of the Year 2023.
+The Water Quality Fact Sheet summarizes the report’s findings and a list of actions that individuals, communities, and businesses can undertake to improve local water quality.

 The Water Quality Monitoring Program completed the NPCA Groundwater Study in 2005.
 Provincial water quality data that is collected by the NPCA is now available through the Ontario Ministry of the Environment’s map portal, Click Here to view.